William Becknell was a frontiersman, trader, soldier, and politician who is credited with opening the Santa Fe Trail in 1821

-The profits made by William Becknell’s first trading trip brought much needed money and valuable goods into central Missouri where the Panic of 1819 had a devastating effect on the economy.
+The profits made by William Becknell’s first trading trip brought much-needed money and valuable goods into central Missouri, where the Panic of 1819 had a devastating effect on the economy.
 This economic depression was caused, in large part, by a short supply of money.
 With no banking system, paper money was considered worthless in Missouri, so only gold and silver coins were accepted as payment.
-No markets existed for farmers to sell their produce or for merchants to peddle their wares, and many people were in debt.
+No markets existed for farmers to sell their products or for merchants to peddle their wares, and many people were in debt.
 The influx of Mexican coins significantly helped Missouri’s economy as farmers and local merchants found a new market for their goods.
 The advent of legal trade with Mexico promised to counteract the effects of the economic panic in Missouri.

-On his third journey in 1824-25 he led a party of trappers into Colorado and in 1825-1826, he participated in the federal grading and marking project of the Santa Fe Trail.
+On his third journey in 1824-25, he led a party of trappers into Colorado, and in 1825-1826, he participated in the federal grading and marking project of the Santa Fe Trail.

 His first political appointment was as Justice of the Peace in Saline County, Missouri in 1827.
-The next year, he was elected to the Missouri House of Representatives in 1828 and served two terms.
+The following year, he was elected to the Missouri House of Representatives in 1828 and served two terms.
 Retaining his rank of Captain, Becknell served in the Missouri state militia during a Native American uprising in 1829 and again during the 1832 Black Hawk War.
-Afterwards he continued his frontier activities.
+Afterward, he continued his frontier activities.

 While Becknell was in Texas, he amassed a sizable estate in land and livestock in Red River and Lamar Counties.
 Captain William Becknell died on April 25, 1856, and was buried near Clarksville.